awardyn1/asia_wardyn/README.md

 Alternatively, you can simply provide the path to EACH of the input file and that should solve any problems.
 Just keep that in mind since I have spent a while trying to figure this one out!
 That is a linux operating basic ladies and gentleman! :-) You are getting there.

+Step 2: Bowtie alingment

+For bowtie alinmgment we need to align the RNAseq reads to the human (in this case) genome hg38.
+Creata folder in your home directory called human_genome_hg38: mkdir human_genome_hg38
+Then download the genome data: